 Best Tax Debt Relief Companies

-Tax relief is a service offered to individuals who owe the IRSback-taxes and need assistance settling their debts.
+Tax relief is a service offered to individuals who owe the IRS back taxes and need assistance settling their debts.
 With so many regulations surround taxes, it can be difficult for a layman to have a clear understanding of which approach to take.
 Tax debt is a big problem; Americans owe $114.2 billion in unpaid taxes.
-For that reason, among others, a relief service can be tremendously beneficial.
+For that reason, I have reviewed the best tax relief companies.

 Not only do they put you in touch with tax specialists who can evaluate your situation but will work side-by-side with you to come up with an appropriate solution.
 In many instances, the service will help you come to a payment agreement and even negotiate the removal of penalties and interest.

 A tax debt relief service consists of certified public accountants, tax attorneys, and other professionals in the field who have a thorough understanding of tax-related dilemmas.
 Before enrolling with one company it's important to study their services in-depth.
 In addition to their features, reflect on the following considerations:

 Tax Areas of Specialty

 What areas of tax relief does a given company specialize in?
 Do they offer help with federal tax debt only, or do they also work on state and municipal cases?
 Are there tax attorneys and CPAs on staff, and do they have special training or certification in tax matters?
 How many years of experience do attorneys, CPAs and other staffers have in tax relief work, and how extensive is their knowledge of the tax code?
 Ask about their track record in helping clients come into compliance with the IRS and other tax authorities.
 Check specifically if the service is experienced in the area where you need help the most, including unpaid taxes, wage garnishment, tax penalties, audits, liens, levies and asset seizures.

 Best Tax Debt Relief Companies - Pricing and Fees